Felipe Coury's tmux Workflow: Zero-Friction Sessions for the CLI Agent Era

 Developers are suckers for rare-but-awesome tricks: the macro you use once a month, the perfect one-liner you paste into Slack to impress everyone.
 The real money is usually in the boring command you hit 50 times a day.
 At that point you’re not just using a tool.
 You’re training your nervous system (๑•̀ㅂ•́)و✧

-That has a very mature feel to it.
-It is not just “make it work.”
-It is make it hard to hurt yourself.
+This tiny setting hides a very mature design principle: it is not just about making things work — it is about making it hard to hurt yourself.

-When you put it together, Felipe is not just customizing tmux.
+Put the whole thread together and one conclusion is hard to avoid: Felipe is not “customizing tmux.”
 He is building his own terminal OS.
 Every helper, every keybinding, every plugin is pushing toward the same goal: don’t drop context on the floor.
+This is not showing off.
+It is more like site management — not chasing cooler tools, but making sure the construction site is still standing every morning.

 In the CLI agent era, tmux is no longer a nice-to-have — it’s infrastructure

-If this were still 2019, I would totally understand treating tmux as a niche hobby for terminal power users.
-A lot of people could reasonably say, “I’m fine with tabs in iTerm, why would I learn this weird wizard tool?”
+If this were still 2019, treating tmux as a niche hobby for terminal power users would make total sense.
+“I’m fine with tabs in iTerm, why would I learn this weird wizard tool?” — that was a perfectly reasonable reaction back then.

-But 2026 is a little different.
-We are no longer just using terminals to run pytest or npm test.
-We are using them to run agents that keep doing work over time.
+But now the terminal is no longer just running pytest or npm test.
+It is running agents that keep doing work over time.

-What makes Felipe’s workflow hit so well is not just that he knows tmux.
-It is that the whole setup reminds us of something counterintuitive: AI did not make the terminal obsolete.
+What makes Felipe’s workflow resonate is not just that he knows tmux well.
+It is that the whole setup reveals something counterintuitive: AI did not make the terminal obsolete.
 It made the terminal central again.
+Boris Cherny (Claude Code’s creator) made a similar observation: git worktrees paired with multiple terminal sessions is one of his recommended patterns for parallel development.

 So this is not really nostalgia.
 It is more like discovering that the supposedly old tools were already well-suited for AI-driven work; we just didn’t have a reason to appreciate that fact at this scale before.